remarkjs/remark-lint/packages/remark-lint-maximum-line-length/readme.md

 Options: `number`, default: `80`.

 Ignores nodes that cannot be wrapped, such as headings, tables, code, definitions, HTML, and JSX.

-Ignores images, links, and inline code if they start before the wrap, end after the wrap, and there’s no white-space after them.
+Ignores images, links, and inline code if they start before the wrap, end after the wrap, and there’s no whitespace after them.

 ## Presets